mschwartz200/My-Practice-Projects/README.md

 ## Visualization

 ### Description
 An HTML animation that gives the viewer a perspective of the comparisons between each piece of data.
-This project highlights my ability to visualize data through animations.
+This project highlights my ability to help people visualize data through animations.

 ### Code Snippet
 ```